angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. Run `ng add --help` to see available options, the `collection` stands for the package to be added and in our case that will be `@angular/material`
 2. Run `ng add @angular/material`, the package will be installed and the Angular Schematics will prompt us for some required options that we didn't provide with the command
 3. Choose `Azure/Blue` theme
-4. Confirm setup of global Angular Material typography styles
-5. Confirm include and enable Angular Material browser animations
-6. Once done, the command line will inform us about what changes have been made by running the `ng add` schematics, let's explore these files...
+4. Once done, the command line will inform us about what changes have been made by running the `ng add` schematics, let's explore these files...
     * `index.html` - font link to the Roboto font was added
     * `styles.scss` - theme configuration
-7. In the `app.config.ts` add `provideAnimationsAsync()` to the `providers` array, this will enable Angular Material animations in the application

-8. Run application using `npm start` to see how Angular Material already affected the application typography and styles
+5. Run application using `npm start` to see how Angular Material already affected the application typography and styles
-9. Let's install Tailwind CSS dependencies with `npm install -D tailwindcss@3 postcss autoprefixer`
+6. Let's install Tailwind CSS dependencies with `npm install -D tailwindcss@3 postcss autoprefixer`
-10. And run `npx tailwind init`, after that, add `'./projects/product-app/**/*.{html,ts}',` in the `content: []` array  of the generated `tailwind.config.js` file
+7. And run `npx tailwind init`, after that, add `'./projects/product-app/**/*.{html,ts}',` in the `content: []` array  of the generated `tailwind.config.js` file
-11. Now we need to enable Tailwind classes by adding following to the start of the `styles.scss` file (global styles)...
+8. Now we need to enable Tailwind classes by adding following to the start of the `styles.scss` file (global styles)...
 ```scss
 @tailwind base;
 @tailwind components;